julietrajan/demo1/project-files/folder2/article6.md

 HEINEKEN uses a variety of Microsoft Security solutions to protect its digital transformation efforts.
 Microsoft 365 E5 provides a comprehensive suite of advanced security features.
 The Microsoft Defender Suite, including Defender for Cloud, Defender for Cloud Apps, Defender for Endpoint, and Defender for Identity, offers protection for cloud environments, app usage, endpoints, and identities, respectively.
 Additionally, Microsoft Entra ID is used for identity and access management, while Microsoft Sentinel serves as the security information and event management (SIEM) tool for monitoring and response.
 By leveraging these tools, HEINEKEN has enhanced its security posture and agility, improved visibility and control over its IT environment, and ensured the ability to innovate securely while supporting global operations.

-Contoso use <input type="text" id="cloudProtection" class="input-box" oninput="this.value = this.value.toUpperCase()"> to protect the cloud environment.
+<input type="text" id="cloudProtection" class="input-box" oninput="this.value = this.value.toUpperCase()"> is used for identity and access management.

 <button type="button" onclick="checkAnswer1()">Check</button>
 <button type="button" onclick="revealAnswer1()">Reveal Answer</button>